Population density

 Population density (people per square kilometre) map of the world in 1994.
 In relation to the equator it is seen that the vast majority of human population lives in the Northern Hemisphere, where 67% of Earth's land area is.

-Population density (in agriculture: standing stock or plant density) is a measurement of population per unit land area.
+Population density is a measurement of population size per unit land area.
 It is mostly applied to humans, but sometimes to other living organisms too.
-It is a key geographical term.
+It is a key concept in population geography.

+In botany and agronomy, it is known as plant density.

 Biological population densities

 Population density is population divided by total land area, sometimes including seas and oceans, as appropriate.

 Low densities may cause an extinction vortex and further reduce fertility.
 This is called the Allee effect after the scientist who identified it.
 Examples of the causes of reduced fertility in low population densities are: